-These methods produce boolean values.
+The "is" accessor methods, isError, isBuddyUpdate, and isIncomingIM, produce boolean values.
 They will be used to determine the type of packet received.
 For example, if the following text was received from the server:

-'''

-IM IN2:somebuddy:T:T:<html><body>still there?</html></body>
+IM\IN2:somebuddy:T:T:<html><body>still there?</html></body>

-'''

-and this String was used to create a TOCServerPacket named currentPack, then produces true, while currentPack.isError() and currentPack.isBuddyUpdate() return false.
+and this String was used to create a TOCServerPacket named currentPack, then should produce true, while currentPack.isError() and currentPack.isBuddyUpdate() should return false.